-Marche du Papeete: For local color, nothing beats the Marche du Papeete, Tahiti's main marketplace (located a block behind the waterfront).
-You can buy everything from flowers to fruit and fish or crafts and gifts.
-(Corner of Rue Colette and Rue de 22 Septembre, Papeete; (689) 40 43 67 15; open daily, Mondays 5 a.m. to 6 p.m., Tuesday to Saturday 4 a.m. to 6 p.m., Sundays 3 a.m. to 9 a.m.)
+Marche de Papeete: For local color, nothing beats the Marche de Papeete, Tahiti's main marketplace (located a block behind the waterfront).
+You can buy everything from flowers to fruit and fish, to crafts and gifts as well as snacks.
+(Corner of Rue Colette and Rue de 22 Septembre, Papeete; 40-43-67-15; open daily, Mondays 5 a.m. to 6 p.m., Tuesday to Saturday 4 a.m. to 6 p.m., Sundays 3 a.m. to 9 a.m.)

-Museum of Tahiti: The Museum of Tahiti (near Le Meridien hotel) is located on an area that was once a sacred religious site.
-The museum presents displays about Polynesian history and exhibits of artifacts.
-The entrance fee is 600 francs for permanent exhibits only, or 800 francs including temporary exhibits.
-(PK 15, Punaauia; (689) 40 54 84 35; open Tuesday to Sunday 9 a.m. to 5 p.m.)
+Museum of Tahiti and Her Islands: The Musee de Tahiti et des Iles (Museum of Tahiti and Her Islands) near Le Meridien Tahiti, is located on an area that was once a sacred religious site, known as a marae located in Punaauia, an area to the west of Papeete and considered part of the city's suburbs.
+The museum has displays about Polynesian history and exhibits of artefacts.
+The entrance fee is around 600 CFP (USD\$5.50) for permanent exhibits only, and a couple of hundred francs more if you also want to see the temporary exhibits.
+(PK 15, anti-clockwise, Punaauia; 40-54-84-35; open Tuesday to Sunday, 9 a.m. to 5 p.m.)

-Cathedral of Notre Dame de Papeete: See beautiful stained glass and Polynesian symbols of culture in this central downtown cathedral, which was consecrated in 1875 and restored in 2005.
-(Avenue du Marechal Foch at Rue Jean d'Arc, Papeete)
+Cathedral of Notre Dame de Papeete: See beautiful stained glass and Polynesian symbols of culture in this Catholic cathedral, in the heart of the city, which was consecrated in 1875 and restored in 2005.
+(Avenue du Marechal Foch at Rue Jeanne d'Arc, Papeete.)

-Temple Protestant de Paofai: A 10-minute walk from Papeete's Notre Dame Cathedral, the Protestant Church of Paofai was built in 1873.
-Women wear beautiful hats to Sunday morning services.
-(Boulevard de la Reine Pomare IV across the street from Jardins de Paofai, Papeete)
+Temple Protestant de Paofai: A 10-minute walk from Papeete's Notre Dame Cathedral, the Protestant Church of Paofai, built in 1873, offers a different architectural style and is painted a light shade of pink.
+Women wear beautiful hats to Sunday morning services where the harmonised singing is beautiful to hear.
+(Boulevard Pomare, across the street from Jardins de Paofai, Papeete.)

-Cascades de Faarumai: A short walk through a lush forest of bamboo, mape (Tahitian chestnut) trees and ferns leads to the first of three waterfalls in the Faarumai Valley near Papeno'o.
-Stand at the base of the 262-foot Vaimahuta waterfall to feel the warm mist on your face.
-(Between Papeno'o at PK 18 and Tiarei at PK 25)
+Cascades de Faarumai: A short walk through a lush forest of bamboo, mape (Tahitian chestnut) trees and ferns leads to the first of three waterfalls in the Faarumai Valley near Papeno'o on Tahiti's north-east coast.
+Stand at the base of the 80-metre Vaimahuta waterfall to feel the warm mist on your face.
+The site is also known as The Three Waterfalls.
+(Between Papeno'o at PK 18 and Tiarei at PK 25 clockwise.)

-Island of Moorea: If your ship isn't calling at Moorea, it's only a 30-minute ferry ride away and a world apart.
+Island of Moorea: If your ship isn't calling at Moorea, then pop over on the ferry to take a look.
+It's only a 30-minute ride away from Tahiti and a world apart.
 Snorkeling in the encircling lagoon makes for a delightful day trip.
 The Papeete ferry terminal is adjacent to the cruise terminal downtown.
-(Boulevard Pomare at Avenue du Chef Vairaatoa, Papeete)
+(Boulevard Pomare at Avenue du Chef Vairaatoa, Papeete.)

 Olivier Breaud International Golf Course: This course is set in the Atimaono complex, once a sugarcane plantation with a rum factory attached.
 It welcomes players for the annual Tahiti International Open on the PGA circuit.
-(PK 35, Papara)
+(PK 35, Papara, anti-clockwise.)